The Path (TV series): Premise

 Eddie Lane lives in Upstate New York with his wife, Sarah, and their two children, Hawk and Summer.
 They are all members of the Meyerist Movement, which combines aspects of New Age philosophy, shamanism, Scientology, Christian mysticism, and Utopianism with a few elements from the Shakers, Sufism, Tibetan Buddhism, Jehovah's Witnesses and Freemasonry rituals.

-Eddie returns from Peru, where he had undergone a spiritual retreat designed to advance him further up Meyerism's spiritual ladder.
-Unbeknownst to his family, Eddie experienced a revelation while in Peru which causes him to question his faith in Meyerism.
+Eddie returns from a spiritual retreat in Peru designed to advance him up Meyerism's spiritual ladder.
+Unbeknown to his family, Eddie experienced a revelation while in Peru which causes him to question his faith in Meyerism.
 Meanwhile, Cal Roberts, a friend of Sarah's and one of Meyerism's top leaders, is looking to expand the group's influence and deal with the imminent death of their founder, Doctor Stephen Meyer.

 Meyerism

 Meyerism is a fictional movement founded by Stephen Meyer.
 In the show's mythology, on October 28, 1974, Meyer literally climbed a ladder of burning light atop Huayna Picchu to receive the message of universal truth.
 He then gave to his followers the instructions for their spiritual development, written in the first book of Meyerism, The Ladder.

 Meyerists believe that all people are damaged, which is the cause of the world's suffering.
-Through personal enlightenment, they seek to become aware of suffering in themselves and others, and to heal the world, caring deeply about family, humanity, and the environment.
-In this way and others, they create here on earth the heavenly Garden of Meyer's vision.
-However, The Ladder foretells that their efforts will be thwarted by non-believers or Ignorant Systemites (I.S.), whose selfish actions will result in an apocalypse; but those who ascend The Ladder of Enlightenment will live forever in The Garden.
+Through personal enlightenment, they seek awareness of suffering in themselves and others, the need to heal the world, the family, humanity, and the environment, and to create here on earth the heavenly Garden of Meyer's vision.
+However, The Ladder foretells that their efforts will be thwarted by non-believers or Ignorant Systemites (I.S.), whose selfish actions will result in an apocalypse, although those who ascend The Ladder of Enlightenment will live forever in The Garden.

 The Movement claims 6000 members and has facilities located in San Diego, California, and Parksdale, New York, and a retreat center located in Cusco, Peru.
-Throughout the series, particularly emphasized in season 3, the movement expands to additional cities and countries.
+Throughout the series, particularly in season 3, the movement expands to additional cities and countries.
 Most members practice Meyerism in their everyday lives and live off-site, while others live in Meyerist intentional communities, have taken vows of service, and dedicate themselves to counseling, recruitment, and outreach programs.
-However, the founder, Stephen Meyer, warned against media attention and advised that the movement should remain small and publicity should be kept to a minimum.
+However, the founder, Stephen Meyer, warned against media attention and advised that the movement should remain small and publicity kept to a minimum.

 Spiritual progress is evaluated on an ascending series of rungs from 1R to 10R, and many decisions are made by the senior membership (i.e., Upper Rungs (U.R.'s)).

-Meyerists practice meditation, and use biofeedback devices and drugs—including ayahuasca and cannabis—to aid in reaching deeper levels of consciousness.
-They put considerable stock in visions and intuition, which are believed to be The Light communicating with them.
+Meyerists practice meditation and use biofeedback devices and drugs such as ayahuasca and cannabis to reach deeper levels of consciousness.
+They believe that The Light communicates with them through visions and intuition.

 A Vanity Fair analysis of the show's first episode describes Meyerism as "inspired by a grab bag of religious practices and cult beliefs".
 The show's creator, Jessica Goldberg, specifically refutes comparisons to Scientology.